yoook/filterRSS/README.md

 # filterRSS
-Filter RSS feeds for use in feedreaders
+Filter RSS and Atom feeds for use in feedreaders

 This script is intended to be used with the [Liferea](https://lzone.de/liferea/) feed reader, but might work with other feed readers as well.
 It reads the content of an rss feed file from stdin, removes some